What is a prepaid debit card?

 There are several reasons why a person might want to use a prepaid debit card:

-- You can use a prepaid debit card regardless of the quality of your credit score
+- You can use It regardless of the quality of your credit score

-- You can use a prepaid debit card even if you don’t have access to a bank account.
+- You can use it even if you don’t have access to a bank account.

-- Prepaid debit cards can be a good alternative to cash.
-You can use a prepaid debit card to pay for things without carrying cash.
+- They can be a good alternative to cash.
+You can use them to pay for things without carrying cash.

-- You can use a prepaid debit card for purchases that traditionally would require a credit card or debit card, like online purchases.
+- You can use it for purchases that traditionally would require a credit or debit card, like online purchases.

 - Some people like to use prepaid debit cards for household budgeting.
-For instance, if a person struggles to keep their entertainment budget under control, they might put their allowed spending on a prepaid debit card that will not allow them to spend any more than was allocated.
+For instance, if a person struggles to keep their entertainment budget under control, they might put their allowed spending on one so that they cannot spend any more than was allocated.

 - Some parents give their children prepaid debit cards that allow them to learn to manage their money and spending.